 Usually when I make chicken and dressing, I cook the chicken the night before and separate the broth from the chicken.
 The next day after refrigerating the broth, I'm able to skim off the fat off and discard it.

 To remove excess fat from home made vegetable beef soup (or other fatty soups) quickly dip, then remove, an ice cube or two into the soup (keep the ice cube at the surface, and do this quickly).
 Fat will stick to the ice cube.
-This can also be done by placing a couple ice cubes in cheese cloth and dipping it in.

 Place a leaf of lettuce on the surface of soup to remove some of the fat.
 Discard the leaf before serving soup.

 When making any soup that has meat, I recommend you to cook the soup a night in advance for the day that you'd like to eat the soup on.
 That way the soup can refrigerate and the following day, you can skim/filter out all that fat!
 It'll be so much healthier.